-For a discussion of our water usage, refer to "Reducing water consumption" on page 126 in this section fabrication services and the delivery of fabricated nuclear fuel to Koeberg Nuclear Power Station are sufficient to cover Koeberg's demand until 2024/25.
+For a discussion of our water usage, refer to "Reducing water consumption" on page 126 in this section

+Securing our nuclear fuel requirements Existing contracts for the supply of nuclear fuel fabrication services and the delivery of fabricated nuclear fuel to Koeberg Nuclear Power Station are sufficient to cover Koeberg's demand until 2024/25.
 Existing contracts for enriched uranium, which is used as feed for these fuel fabrications, provide for almost all of our demand until the end of 2020.
 New contracts for enriched uranium have been concluded and awarded for our anticipated requirements from 2020 to 2028.